Bouffées de chaleur : Les différentes causes et les solutions naturelles associées

 This is what we observe when we reach perimenopause , a period known for its hormonal fluctuations .

-During this transition period that is menopause, sex hormones fluctuate and their production will notably drop successively.
+During this transitional period known as menopause, sex hormones fluctuate and their production will notably drop successively.
 If these drops occur gradually, they can go unnoticed.
-But when they occur suddenly , they can become symptomatic, leading in particular to the appearance of these famous hot flashes .
+But when they occur suddenly , they can become symptomatic, notably leading to the appearance of these famous hot flashes linked to menopause .

-During menopause , there are several distinct periods .
+During menopause , there are three distinct phases .

 Schematically: